vedi/knowledge-base/src/documents/unity/profile/Profile_MainClasses.html.md

 ### `GetLeaderboards`

-`GetLeaderboards` retrieves list of leaderboards used by your application using specified provider (for example, GameCenter).
+`GetLeaderboards` retrieves a list of leaderboards used by your application using the provider specified (for example, GameCenter).

 ``` cpp
 SoomlaProfile.GetLeaderboards(